GinoGalotti/guildgazette/quests.md

 ## Spider

 This little bastard put a bounty on our head.
 He even sent some minions to dispatch us!
 As soon as we set foot in a safe place, we should make sure he is not going to cause us any more problem.
 Maybe we should even save the poor souls of _blank_ (name of the place).
-You can learn more about him [here](https://ginogalotti.github.io/bardsjournal/people/).
+You can learn more about him [here](/people/).

+This is an external link, btw [external link](https://jamiegoodwin.uk/seo-friendly-nofollow-links-jekyll-github-pages/)

 ## Tavern